Why China is gaining influence in Africa

-Colonization is coming back to haunt the West as it trolls Africa’s resources to help transition to a renewable energy future
+Colonialism in Africa is coming back to haunt the West as it trolls Africa’s resources to help transition to a renewable energy future

 Thirty years ago, I went to Kinshasa, the capital of Zaïre (now the Democratic Republic of the Congo) on a two-year work contract.
 While there, I heard, numerous times and in various forms, the comment, “You are not like other white people.”